JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 ## Special characters, quotes and escape characters

-(If your phrases are all alphanumeric you don't need to know any of this.)
+(If your phrases don't involve any of the Hash special characters, you don't need to know any of this.)

 Hash uses the following special characters: `# / ( ) \"`.
 The `#` symbol, as we have seen,